getcommitapp/commit/docs/user-guide.md

 #### Check-In Verification

 - **When no end time is set**: A popup modal appears during your grace period (default 60 seconds after due time).
-Simply tap "Check-in" to confirm completion.
+Simply tap `Check-in` to confirm completion.
-- **When an end time is set**: A "Check-in" button is available throughout your verification window.
+- **When an end time is set**: A `Check-in` button is available throughout your verification window.
 Tap it anytime within the window to verify.

 #### Photo Verification

-- **When no end time is set**: A "Submit Photo" button appears during your grace period for quick photo upload.
+- **When no end time is set**: A `Submit Photo` button appears during your grace period for quick photo upload.
-- **When an end time is set**: A "Submit Photo" button is available throughout your verification window.
+- **When an end time is set**: A `Submit Photo` button is available throughout your verification window.
 Photos are reviewed by trained staff for approval.

 #### Movement Verification

 This method works differently depending on whether your goal has an end time:

 - **When no end time is set**: The app automatically monitors motion sensors during your goal's duration period (e.g., for a "No-Phone Goal").
 No buttons are shown - monitoring begins automatically when your goal becomes active.
-- **When an end time is set**: A "Start timer" button appears, allowing you to manually begin the monitoring period within your verification window.
+- **When an end time is set**: A `Start timer` button appears, allowing you to manually begin the monitoring period within your verification window.
-- While a movement timer is active, the goal will display a countdown timer showing the remaining time (e.g., "Timer: 2:35").
+- While a movement timer is active, the goal will display a countdown timer showing the remaining time (e.g., `Timer: 2:35`).
 - The app detects motion violations and automatically fails your goal if inappropriate movement is detected during the monitoring period.

 ## Deleting a Goal